andre-cat/md-training/training-1/training-1.md

 `TYPE: CALISTHENICS`

-The training 1 plan is oriented to avoid specialization, comfort and energy efficiency and aims to develop the physical qualities of **endurance**, **strength**, **power** and **flexibility** over 10 schedules\.
+The training 1 plan is oriented to avoid specialization, comfort and energy efficiency and aims to develop the physical qualities of **endurance**, **strength**, **power** and **flexibility** over 11 schedules\.

-To achieve this, it is proposed to execute a different training module \(focused on a particular physical quality\) every 2 schedules and to finish with a mixed module of 4 schedules\.
+To achieve this, it is proposed to execute a different training module \(focused on a particular physical quality\) every 2 schedules and to finish with a mixed module of 4 schedules and a rest schedule\.

 ```mermaid
 ---